bevyengine/bevy/docs/profiling.md

 - Intel - [Graphics Frame Analyzer](https://www.intel.com/content/www/us/en/developer/tools/graphics-performance-analyzers/graphics-frame-analyzer.html)
 - Apple - [Xcode](https://developer.apple.com/documentation/xcode/optimizing-gpu-performance)

+> [!NOTE]
-Note that while RenderDoc is a great debugging tool, it is _not_ a profiler, and should not be used for this purpose.
+> While RenderDoc is a great debugging tool, it is *not* a profiler, and should not be used for this purpose.

 ### Tracy RenderQueue